d3x0r/STFRPhysics/AI/Revised/weak_field_observational_tests.md

 \frac{\Delta f}{f}=2.468\times10^{-15}.
 \]

 Pound and Snider (1965) measured \(2.46\times10^{-15}\) with approximately 1% precision, giving agreement within 0.3%.
 The experiment confirms the \(\Sigma\)-gradient clock-rate structure at the most elementary level: two stationary clocks at different depths in the displacement field realize different clock rates, and the observed frequency shift is the instantaneous ratio of those rates at the emission and reception points.
-The photon does not accumulate a shift along its path — it is emitted at one realized rate and received at another, and the fractional frequency difference is simply the difference in realized clock rates at the two endpoints.
+The photon does not accumulate a shift along its path — it is emitted at one realized rate and received at another, and the fractional frequency difference is exhausted by the difference in realized clock rates at the two endpoints.

 ## 4. Shapiro Delay

-In this framework, the Shapiro delay is a pure clock-rate effect.
+In this framework, the Shapiro delay is a path-integrated propagation-cost effect.
 Light does not slow locally near a mass; it continues to propagate at \(C\) in the locally realized description.
-The delay arises because clocks deeper in the displacement field run slower than clocks farther away, so a distant observer accumulates more elapsed time while the signal traverses the near-mass region.
+The delay arises because the displaced transport structure near the mass contains more storage per coordinate meter, so the signal accumulates extra coordinate travel time along the path through the near-mass region.

 The relevant field quantity is the cumulative displacement